Suvarnangi: Structure and Lakshana

 It is the 5th rāgam in the 8th chakra Vasu.
 The mnemonic name is Vasu-Ma.
 The mnemonic phrase is sa ra gi mi pa dhi nu.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 Its swaras are shuddha rishabham, sadharana gandharam, prati madhyamam, chathusruthi dhaivatham and kakali nishadham.
 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Kokilapriya, which is the 11th melakarta.

 Janya rāgams

 Suvarnangi has a few minor janya rāgams (derived scales) associated with it.
 See List of janya rāgams for full list of rāgams associated with Suvarnangi.

-Compositions

-A few compositions set to Suvarnangi rāgam are: